charu171103/jobtitleprediction/README.md

 **Job Title Prediction using Recurrent Neural Networks (RNN)**

 #*Introduction:*

 This project aims to predict job titles based on job descriptions using a Recurrent Neural Network (RNN).
 The dataset used for training and testing the model is the "Data Science Job Postings on Glassdoor" dataset obtained from Kaggle.

 #*Dataset:*
 The dataset contains various attributes related to job postings.
 The attributes used for this project are:

-Job Description: A detailed description of the job responsibilities, requirements, and qualifications.
+->Job Description: A detailed description of the job responsibilities, requirements, and qualifications.

 -> Job Title: The title of the job position.

 -> Company Name: The name of the company offering the job.